mcogswell/mcogswell.github.com/why_cat/index.md

 understand something about ConvNets.

 The next part gets researchy, so you can skip it if you get lost.
-All you need to know is that we can generate images which highlight the pixels a particular neuron cares about so that changing those pixels in the original image would greatly effect the neuron's activation, but changing other pixels wouldn't have such a great effect.
+All you need to know is that we can generate images that highlight the pixels a particular neuron cares about so that changing those pixels in the original image would greatly effect the neuron's activation, but changing other pixels wouldn't have such a great effect.